rubocop/rubocop/README.md

 C:  2:  3: Favor modifier if/unless usage when you have a single-line body.
 Another good alternative is the usage of control flow &&/||.
 W:  4:  5: end at 4, 4 is not aligned with if at 2, 2

-1 file inspected, 3 offences detected
+1 file inspected, 3 offenses detected
 ```

 ### File List Formatter

-Sometimes you might want to just open all files with offences in your
+Sometimes you might want to just open all files with offenses in your
 favorite editor.
 This formatter outputs just the names of the files
-with offences in them and makes it possible to do something like:
+with offenses in them and makes it possible to do something like:

 ```
 $ rubocop --format files | xargs vim